Rocky Reach Juvenile Fish Bypass, Chelan County, WA

 The Columbia River is a major highway for migrating fish.
 Each year, tens of millions of five different species of migrating salmon and steelhead pass through the Rocky Reach Dam.
 The Juvenile Fish Bypass structure helps young salmon and steelhead quickly and safely pass downstream through the 48-year-old dam.

 Constructed entirely between migration cycles of these endangered fish species, TBI employed innovative construction methodologies and aggressive project scheduling to dodge physical constraints and numerous commercial deadlines, completing the facility prior to the arrival of the 2003 migrating season.
+The difficulties created by the inordinate pace of construction in such a confined workspace, combined with the enormous startup mobilization effort, presented significant challenges.

 Market : Federal Heavy Civil